Nexmo/station/_partials/stitch/guides/simple-conversation/javascript.md

 }
 ```

-Finally, we'll add another event listener in the `setupUserEvents` function.
+You will now add another event listener in the `setupUserEvents` function.
 When the user clicks the `send` button in the UI send whatever text has been placed in the `textarea`.
-This is achieved by calling `sendText` on the `conversation` reference we created in `setupConversationEvents`.
+This is achieved by calling `sendText` on the `conversation` reference you created in `setupConversationEvents`:

 ```js
 setupUserEvents() {